-Helpful hints for purchasing Black Mesa Ranch kids and goats.
+Helpful hints for purchasing healthy, happy, and productive goats.

 Deciding on which goat or kid to buy, whether it's your first one or your 50th, should be fun and interesting.
 But it can also be confusing.
 So we'd like to explain a bit about why some of our goats are priced higher than others in our herd, priced differently than goats from other herds, and why buyers might be interested in different breeds.
 Hopefully, this will make it easier to make a decision about which goats might work out better for you.

 There are many different reasons to own goats and many different types of goats to fill those needs.
 And while here at BMR we have dairy goats there are still many differences to consider.

 Nubian goats like to crank out the cream.
 Their milk is rich and creamy and just perfect for making cheese and ice cream.
 It is also great for drinking, on cereal, or in coffee.
 While the Swiss breeds are great at producing lots of milk, Nubians are great at producing rich milk.